Adventure is a State of Mind

 Additional Considerations

-Something to be aware of is that if you are flying to one country “in transit” to another, you may still need a valid visa for that country, even if you plan to only stay long enough to board a plane to your final destination.
+Something to be aware of if you are flying to one country “in transit” to another, you may still need a valid visa for that country, even if you plan to only stay long enough to board a plane to your final destination.
 It sounds complicated, but just remember to check every country where you will have feet on the ground, even if only in the airport.
 Again, you can find most of the information you need online with your country’s state department — travel.state.gov for Americans.

 Changes Coming Soon

-In 2024, how we travel to Europe from the U.S. and Canada (or any other “visa-exempt countries“) is changing.
+In 2025, how we travel to Europe from the U.S. and Canada (or any other “visa-exempt countries“) is changing.
 We will need to apply for an ETIAS (European Travel Information and Authorization System) authorization before traveling to participating European countries.
 A start date for the requirement has not yet been released, and applications are not yet being accepted, but you can keep up with updates here.
 It sounds like it will be a fairly simple procedure, but it is one added piece of documentation that you will need to obtain if you want to travel to most European countries.

 How organized are you when it comes to paperwork?
 Do you need to create a system to help you keep track of your travel paperwork?
 What can you do to make sure you obtain the needed documents by the date you need them as well as to keep track of them when traveling?
 To read more about managing the documents you need when traveling internationally, make sure to check out Part Two of this post.